meokullu/PreFill/README.md

   * See [changelog](https://github.com/meokullu/PreFill/blob/master/CHANGELOG.md)

 ## Task list
-- [ ] Add GetNumberOfDigit method with conditional ordering to increase cpu-intense applications while values are mostly predicted about their positivity.
-- [ ] Support null values

 ### Knowns bugs ###
 - [ ] If length of desired text is more than one character repeatence of adding it may make result not aligned.